breezy-weather/breezy-weather/docs/SOURCES.md

 It uses the native Geocoder APIs.
 However, a backend for this geocoder is necessary for this to work.
 Google Play Services usually provide this backend.
 Some OS with only a partial subset of Google Play Services features, such as GrapheneOS, don’t have a backend implementation.

 This source doesn’t provide timezone support, so Breezy Weather will fallback to device’s timezone.

+### Nominatim

+Nominatim can provide the address lookup feature, using OpenStreetMap data.

+This source doesn’t provide timezone support, so Breezy Weather will fallback to device’s timezone.